The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Proof of well-posedness with inflow, outflow

-The proof of \cref{P:InvariantSet}, the first and most technically demanding of the three propositions upon which our proof of \cref{T:WellPosedness} relied (indirectly, through \cref{P:AContinuous}), will occupy the largest part of the remainder of this paper.
-To prove it, we summarize in \cref{S:BSLaw,S:FlowMap} some of the results from \cite{Paper1}, describe the generation of vorticity on the boundary in \cref{S:Boundary}, and obtain critical estimates on the pressure in \cref{S:Pressure}.
+We introduce in \cref{S:Conventions} some conventions that we will use throughout the remainder of this paper to streamline the presentation.
+In \cref{S:BSLaw} we develop some properties related to the function space $\uSolSpaceN$, and in \cref{S:FlowMap} derive some properties of the flow map.
+We describe the generation of vorticity on the boundary in \cref{S:Boundary}, and obtain critical estimates on the pressure in \cref{S:Pressure}.

-First, however, we introduce in \cref{S:Conventions} some conventions that we will use throughout the remainder of this paper to streamline the presentation.